Sajad1009/Building-a-Kafka-and-Structured-Spark-Streaming-pipeline-/README.md

 Spark Streaming provides a high-level abstraction called discretized stream or DStream, which represents a continuous stream of data.
 DStreams can be created either from input data streams from sources such as Kafka, Flume, and Kinesis, or by applying high-level operations on other DStreams.
 Internally, a DStream is represented as a sequence of RDDs.

-This guide shows you how to start writing Spark Streaming programs with DStreams.
-You can write Spark Streaming programs in Scala, Java or Python (introduced in Spark 1.2), all of which are presented in this guide.
-You will find tabs throughout this guide that let you choose between code snippets of different languages.

-Note: There are a few APIs that are either different or not available in Python.
-Throughout this guide, you will find the tag Python API highlighting these differences.

 ![](kafka_spark_pipeline.png)